Market

 | Rolling 12-mo Terminations | 113 | 307 | ▲ +172% |

-Waterfront: Monthly Sales & New Listings
+Q1 Monthly Sales & Listings

-Waterfront: 12-Month Rolling MOI
+12-Month Rolling MOI

-Waterfront: Monthly Days on Market & Sale-to-List Ratio
+Q1 Days on Market vs Sale-to-List Ratio

 What the Numbers Are Saying

 Twenty-two sales in a quarter where the seasonal norm is already low is still a very slow number.
-The more telling figure is the 12-month rolling MOI hitting 11.0 — the highest point in this data set, and still climbing.
-At 11 months of supply, buyers aren't competing with each other.
-They're taking their time, seeing multiple properties, and negotiating.
-The SP/LP ratio of 94% in Q1 confirms that sellers who are transacting are generally doing so at a meaningful discount to list.The exception to this are cottages with a price that reflets the current market.These are still moving in a reasonable amount of time
+The more telling figure is the 12-month rolling MOI hitting 11.0 — the highest point in this dataset, and still climbing.
+At 11 months of supply, buyers aren’t competing with each other.
+They’re taking their time, seeing multiple properties, and negotiating.
+The SP/LP ratio of 94% confirms that sellers who are transacting are doing so at a meaningful discount to list.

 Data covers Muskoka detached non-waterfront residential sales.
 Source: Habistat Analytics, multiple Ontario real estate boards.